Choosing an Adoption Agency

-- The Creating a Family has sponsors based through the United States.
-Please check out our Service Directory and consider one of the great agencies that helps Creating a Family continue to provide education and resources.
+- Creating a Family has sponsors based across the United States.
+Please check out our Directory of service providers and consider one of the great agencies that helps Creating a Family continue to provide education and resources.

 - Size: The size of an adoption agency – the number of adoptions per year of the type of adoption you are interested in– is also an important factor to consider.
 A larger adoption agency might have more experience while a smaller agency might have a more personal touch.
 You will get more information about an agency’s expertise when you actually interview them, but before you seriously consider an agency, you need to be sure they place enough children to be able to help you.
 Reputable adoption agencies should provide the number of adoptions processed in the past year on their website.